magento/devdocs/src/contributor-guide/processing-workflow.md

 *  _Actual Result_
 *  _Expected Result_

 A maintainer can request the reporter to update the issue description and provide additional information.
-The `Issue: needs update` label will be added.
+The maintainer will add the `Issue: needs update` label.
 A reporter has 14 days to update the issue description; otherwise, the issue will be closed.
 The maintainer may update the issue description format if sufficient information is provided.

 ### Gate 2 - Manual verification